Mingyang-Li/nest-graphql-prisma/README.md

 1. All CRUD purposes
 2. Filtering by all column data types
 3. Subscriptions of `Array<Payment>` on `update` and `create` by filter args - In progress
-4. CRON job updating random DB row to keep `Supabase` free tier DB running (they turn off DBs that aren't active within 7 days) - In progress
+4. CRON job updating random DB row to keep `Supabase` free tier DB running (they turn off DBs that aren't active within 7 days)
+5. Deployed to AWS Lambda via Serverless framework

 ## Installation